codeinsiders/sharpql/README.md

 # SharpQL

 SharpQL is an open source library written in C#.
-It's sole purpose is to help developers generate dynamic SQL scripts fast and safe.
+It's sole purpose is to help developers generate dynamic SQL scripts faster and safer.
 No more ugly string concatenation and SQL injection!

 Project Website: http://sharpql.com

-The best thing is that if you know SQL you already know how to use SharpQL
+The best thing is that if you know SQL you already know how to use SharpQL.

 ```csharp